frink-okn/frink-landing-zone/README.md

 More details can be found [here](https://docs.lakefs.io/integrations/aws_cli.html).

+>  [!Note]
->  Note that other s3 clients.
-Other possible options are listed [here](https://docs.lakefs.io/howto/copying.html).
+   This could work with other s3 clients.
+Possible options are also listed [here](https://docs.lakefs.io/howto/copying.html).